sebranchett/ecs-jupyterhub-pluto-python/README.md

   If it takes longer than 30 minutes, make sure that your Registered domain's 'Name servers' are those named in the Hosted Zone's 'NS' record.
 [See here](https://stackoverflow.com/a/68703299/13237339).
 - A cognito user pool.
 If you do not yet have a suitable user pool, you can use the separate stack in the `prerequisites` folder to create one.
 Please collect the UserPool ID and add it to the `config.yaml` file.
+- If you want the TU Delft to act as identity provider, you can read how to request this [here](https://github.com/sebranchett/cognito-tudelft#procedure-to-request-tu-delft-as-identity-provider).
 - [Docker Desktop](https://docs.docker.com/desktop/), to create the JupyterHub and the single user images.
 - A private repository on Amazon Elastic Container Registry (ECR), in the same region you want your infrastructure.
 This repository should contain a JupyterHub image.
 See the README file in hub_docker directory.